PlagueHO/foundryvtt-azure/README.md

 The following environment variables should be configured in the workflow to ensure that resource names for Storage Account and Container DNS are globally unique:

 - LOCATION: The Azure region to deploy the resources to.
 For example, `AustraliaEast`.
+- STORAGE_SKU: The Azure Storage SKU to use for storing Foundry VTT user data.
 - STORAGE_SHARE_QUOTA: The maximum amount of storage that will be allocated to Foundry VTT user data.
 - CONTAINER_CPU: The number of CPU cores to assign to the Foundry VTT container.
 - CONTAINER_MEMORY_IN_GB: The amount of memory in GB to assign to the Foundry VTT container.